quat1024/BotaniaTweaks/README.md

 * make the Entropinnyum ignore TNT from a TNT duplicator device
 * make the Entropinnuim only accept vanilla TNT

-Planned features:
-* any other little tweaks I can think of
-* pre end corporea hnnnng

 License and Attribution
 =======================